From 2019 to 2029, employment for medical assistants is expected to grow 19%.

-To be an ideal candidate in this growing profession, you can list one or more of these 10 top medical assistant skills for your resume.
+To be an ideal candidate in this growing profession, list one or more of these 11 top medical assistant skills on your resume.

 2. Administrative skills

 Having strong administrative skills is one of the most essential qualifications for medical assistants because they’re responsible for efficiently maintaining the workflow of an office.

 Medical assistant administrative duties include checking inventory, restocking equipment, and preparing paperwork like insurance or permission forms.

 Additionally, you’ll need to schedule appointments for patients, refill prescriptions, compile detailed patient notes, review the patient’s schedule with the doctor, and make phone calls and emails throughout the day.